corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-A node with version A of class `Example1`  will be able to deserialize a blob serialized by a node with it at version B as the framework would treat it as a removed property.
+If a node has version A of class `Example1`, it can deserialize a blob that has been serialized by a node with version B of `Example1`.
+The framework treats it as a removed property.

-A node with the class at version B will be able to deserialize a serialized version A of `Example1` without any modification as the property is nullable and will thus provide null to the constructor.
+A node with class `Example1` at version B can deserialize a serialized version A of `Example1` without any modification.
+The property is nullable, so it provides `null` to the constructor.

-## Adding Non Nullable Properties
+## Adding non-nullable properties

-If a non null property is added, unlike nullable properties, some additional code is required for this to work.
-Consider a similar example to our nullable example above
+If you add a non-nullable property, you need to add some additional code:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}